Skip to content

 For background information about the parameter matching process, see the following section.

-For more information about resolving mismatched parameter names in selected files, see the section Resolve actions for mismatched parameter names.
+For more information about resolving unmatched parameter names in selected files, see the section Resolve actions for unmatched parameter names.

 Parameter matching